-The massive blasts of the four homemade, two-hundred-pound mortars, launched from the rear of a commandeered, flatbed truck, reverberated and shook the buildings throughout the town as they hit their target with deadly precision.
-Thankfully, all residents living in the immediate area had been warned in advance of the pending operation.
-This was the usual practice of the Irish Republican Army prior to military engagements.
-The night sky was set aglow with eerily brilliant domes as each shell exploded; the windowpanes in the houses closest to the target disintegrated into glinting shards, propelled hundreds of feet into the air by the huge shockwaves, deadly fingers of death for anyone unfortunate enough to be caught in their path.
+The massive blasts of the four homemade, two-hundred-pound mortars, launched from the bed of a commandeered, hi-sided truck, reverberated and shook the buildings throughout the town as they hit their target with deadly precision.
+The night sky was set aglow with eerily brilliant domes as each mortar shell exploded; windowpanes in the houses closest to the target disintegrated into glinting shards, propelled hundreds of feet into the air by the huge shockwaves, deadly fingers of death for anyone unfortunate enough to be caught in their path.
 Roof slates cracked, loosened, and slid to the ground, laying shattered in broken piles in the street.
-Jagged, grotesquely twisted metal chunks of a Wessex helicopter, blown to pieces as it sat on its landing pad, whizzed through the night sky, landing in dozens of locations, some as far away as the cemetery, five hundred yards distant.
+Large planks of wood, sheets of galvanize, and concrete building blocks were blown a hundred feet in the air.
+Jagged, grotesquely twisted chunks of metal whizzed through the night sky, landing in dozens of locations, some as far away as the cemetery, five hundred yards distant.

 Brendan Behan, a fellow Irishman, rebel, and Seannachie (storyteller), while living in the Chelsea Hotel in New York during the spring of 1963, wrote: